hariskhawja/Perceptrons-and-Logic-Gates/README.md

-# Perceptrons-and-Logic-Gates
+# Perceptons and Logic Gates
-Training single-neuron networks to replicate logic gate truth tables
+This project focuses on training single-neuron (Perceptron) neural networks to replicate truth tables of common logic gates: OR and AND logic gates.

+Details and notes on single-neuron neural networks are found in the Jupyter Notebook.